 When organizing the three levels in a hierarchical order, the state-level (a) functions as an ‘umbrella’ by organizing the population on the highest level.
-Following the working definition of corruption, corruption relates to the use of public power and, moreover, is considered as ‘the failure’ of a state because state ‘fails’ to serve (benefit) society.
-It lacks the essential power to control society.
+Following the working definition of corruption, this deviant behavior relates to the misuse of public power.
+The state lacks the essential power to control this misuse of public power and ‘fails’ to serve (benefit) society..
 As mentioned before, states do not act corruptively, people do.
 To understand what goes on within society one should therefore consider the individuals within society (a) and, even more important, how they interact socially (c).
 Accordingly, the state can be divided into social networks, and these social networks exist of individuals.
 Within these individuals the ANST approach identifies four important actor groups.
 Thus a first requirement of an alternative approach which can measure ANST as a model to the explanatory problem of corruption is the acknowledgment that beyond the level of the state, the individual level has to be included.
-Secondly, the level of the social network functions as a organizing principle to identify the network ties between individuals which, if successful, can lead to exchange relations of corruption.
+Secondly, the level of the social network functions as an organizing principle to identify the network ties between individuals which, if successful, can lead to exchange relations of corruption.
 These requirements challenge the current state-level paradigm by moving away towards a relational approach to solve the explanatory problem of corruption.

 Figure 5: The three levels of analysis of the ANST approach